JCMexplains/writing-for-success-2023/textbook.md

 graphics created by a government agency.
 If you plan to use visuals created by others, keep the following guidelines in mind:

-**Set a purpose before you begin your search.** You will search more efficiently if you start with a general idea of what you are looking for---a line graph of unemployment rates for the past twelve months, for example, or a video clip of the most recent State of the Union address.
+**Set a purpose before you begin your search**.
+You will search more efficiently if you start with a general idea of what you are looking for---a line graph of unemployment rates for the past twelve months, for example, or a video clip of the most recent State of the Union address.

-**Filter out visuals that are not relevant.** You may come across eye-catching graphics and be tempted to use them even if they are only loosely related to your topic, simply because they are attention getting.
+**Filter out visuals that are not relevant**.
+You may come across eye-catching graphics and be tempted to use them even if they are only loosely related to your topic, simply because they are attention getting.
 Resist the temptation.
 If the graphic is not clearly connected to your point, it does not belong in your presentation.

-**Read carefully.** In addition to reading labels, headings, and captions, read any text that accompanies the visual.
+**Read carefully**.
+In addition to reading labels, headings, and captions, read any text that accompanies the visual.
 Make sure you understand the visual in its original context.
 For informational graphics, make sure you understand exactly what information is being represented.

-**Evaluate sources carefully and record source information.** When you look for visuals to complement your presentation, you are conducting research.
+**Evaluate sources carefully and record source information**.
+When you look for visuals to complement your presentation, you are conducting research.
 Apply the same standards you used for your research paper.
 Choose reliable sources, such as reputable news organizations,